sg-developer-portal/TechBiz-Documentation-Clone/notifications.md

 ## Information-oriented

 Informs users about changes to their system in the portal.
-For example:
+Some examples are:

-- A create system request approved or rejected.
+- A system account creation request is approved.
-- Resource provisioned by product teams.
+- Product team has provisioned the resources.
-- Subscription updated.
+- A subscription has been updated.

 ## Task-oriented

 Reminds users of tasks requiring their action.
-Task-oriented notifications are specific to a role.
-For example:
+Some examples are:

 - Requestor to complete a saved draft of system account creation request.
 - Approver to approve or reject a system account creation request.
 - Requestor to provide product configuration details of an approved system.

+?>**Note:** Task-oriented notifications are specific to a role.

 ## Notification types